Free Range Is Not Pastured Poultry

 I typically boil pasture-raised down to a very simple idea.
 The birds move through the green grass (pasture) frequently and in a deliberate way.

 Ask for pasture-raised.
-Find a farmer near you.
+Buy pasture-raised poultry from a farmer near you.

 We want to empower consumers to buy real pastured poultry.
 Become an informed consumer and get exactly what you expect.